younas-bangash/global.hackathon/Teams/Fringe Kase/ABOUT.md

-Fringe Kase
+Team Fringe Kase
 ================

 I'm interested in exploring the bounds of computer science including computable theory, big data, and moral implications of computing.

-About your team
+About my team
 ===========================

 | me |